livechat/chat-window-android/README.md

 #### React to visibility events

-Provide `LiveChatViewInitListener` when initializing the view
+Provide `LiveChatView.InitListener` when initializing the view

 ```kotlin
 liveChatView.init(initCallbackListener)